-A question I’m often asked concerns how CPP benefits are calculated when someone is eligible for both a CPP retirement pension and CPP survivor benefits (commonly called a combined benefit).
+A question I’m often asked concerns how CPP benefits are calculated when someone is eligible for both a CPP retirement pension and a CPP survivor’s pension (commonly called a combined benefit).

 Many people seem to be aware that these combined benefit calculations are subject to some kind of maximum amount, but what that maximum amount is, is clearly misunderstood.
 And being subject to a maximum amount is only a small part of the story.